ruccho/UniTyped/README.md

 ## Installation
 Add git URL `https://github.com/ruccho/UniTyped.git?path=/Packages/com.ruccho.unityped` from UPM.

-## Typed View for Serialized Objects
+## Typed Views for Serialized Objects
 Put `[UniTyped.UniTyped]` attribute on your MonoBehaviour, ScriptableObject or your custom serializable class / struct then you can use `UniTyped.Generated.[YourNamespace].[YourClass]View` struct in your editor code.

 ```csharp